EamonnHegarty/coffeeroasters-subscription-site/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Coffeeroasters subscription site solution

 This is a solution to the [Coffeeroasters subscription site](https://www.frontendmentor.io/challenges/coffeeroasters-subscription-site-5Fc26HVY6/hub).